Last updated on: March 20, 2020

 You can turn off your maintenance mode by clicking on the Disable button instead of Enable Maintenance Mode option on your SeedProd dashboard.

 So that’s it.
 Wasn’t that easy?
+You now know how to put your WordPress site in maintenance mode.

 We hope this article was helpful to you!
 Looking for more useful plugins?
 Check out our list of the best WordPress plugins for any site.